PPindel/test-a-wheel/README.md

 ```
 8. Ensure connection to the external database, run ```python3 manage.py showmigrations``` then run ```python3 manage.py migrate```
 9. Create a new superuser for the new database, same as above.
-10. Create an if else statement to setup development and external databases:
+10. Create an if else statement to set development and external databases:

  ```python
  if 'DATABASE_URL' in os.environ: